Let’s start with a story that’s frustrating, true, and all too common.

 Gerri is a independent consultant with years of experience.
 One day, she’s introduced to a potential business partner (let’s call him Mike) through a friend.
 Mike publishes information for the mortgage industry, and is interested in developing a credit training program for loan originators.
 Gerri and Mike decide to work together, and agree that Gerri will write the program, Mike will market it, and they’ll split the proceeds 50/50.

 Gerri works hard and delivers the program.
-Mike begins the marketing process, and reports back to Gerri that her program is being well received and that she’ll be getting a check for $10,000 for the initial sales , with more to come as sales continue.
+Mike begins the marketing process, and reports back to Gerri that her program is being well received and that she’ll be getting a check for $10,000 for the initial sales, with more to come as sales continue and sales objections are handled.
 But the check never comes.
 Mike assures Gerri that all is well, and asks her to wait just a few more days.
 So she waits.

 You can probably predict the ending: Mike stops responding to Gerri’s calls, Mike’s office manager leaves, Gerri never sees a penny for her hard work, and an attorney advises her that it might be in her best interest to cut her losses and move on.
 Which is what Gerri did.